logo

 GTS Construction

-Based on what we can see and what we know about the previous GT line, I am willing to bet that the new GTS drivers feature a full wrap-around carbon body.
-This means that the driver head is broken down into three main components before final assembly:
+Based on the images—and what we know about the previous GT line—I’m willing to bet the new GTS drivers feature a full wrap-around carbon body.
+This means that the driver head is broken down into three main components before final assembly.
+These components are:

-I say this because of the way the industrial design of the head shows a distinguished line between the front of the driver and the main part of the sole, where the back weight is located.
+I say this because the industrial design shows a distinct line between the front of the driver and the main portion of the sole, where the rear weight sits.
 This is especially noticeable on the sole of the GTS3.

-I have a feeling a big part of the technology story will be how they have used more carbon to save weight to allow for even more built-in adjustability.
+A big part of the story will likely be how added carbon saves weight and allows for even more built-in adjustability.

 GTS2 Driver

-The GTS2 looks like a souped up GT2 but now with an adjustable front weight.
-These front and back weights allow for more center of gravity tuning to better dial in spin.
+The GTS2 looks like a souped-up GT2, now with an adjustable front weight.
+These front and back weights allow for more center of gravity tuning for golfers to better dial in spin.

 Titleist GTs2 sole tour .jpg